 The smoke point of an oil is the temperature at which it begins to smoke and break down.
 The smoke point is an essential factor to consider when cooking with oils, as oils heated beyond their smoke point can release harmful compounds and create an unpleasant taste.

-The smoke point of rice bran oil is around 232°C (450°F), which makes it suitable for high-heat cooking methods like deep-frying, stir-frying, and sautéing.
+Rice bran oil smoke point is around 232°C (450°F), which makes it suitable for high-heat cooking methods like deep-frying, stir-frying, and sautéing.
 Rice bran oil is also popular in Asian cuisine and is used in various traditional dishes.

 Rice bran oil has a higher smoke point than olive oil, making it more suitable for high-heat cooking methods, whereas olive oil is better suited for moderate-heat cooking methods.